rschristopher/ischristtrue.com/src/ancient-views/index.md

 There was also procreation with the gods, such as the ubiquitous god-kings of the ancient world, or what the Bible refers to as Nephilim.

 We are witnessing the re-emergence of these ancient sexual views.
-"Intellectuals" and activists talk of "the patriarchy", hence the latest destructive revolution is to "dismantle the patriarchy", or to "decolonize" whatever institution they believe has power and influence (a euphemistic way to say: let's take over the institutions).
+Modern "intellectuals" and activists talk of "the patriarchy", and the latest destructive revolution is to "dismantle the patriarchy", or to "decolonize" whatever institution they believe has power and influence (a euphemistic way to say: let's take over the institutions).

 But what are the fruits of these activist movements?

 Modern progressive will claim that all the rights women now enjoy are due to this activism, completely ignoring that human rights and dignity were due to a prior generation's Christian ethic (the very rights the modern activist is eroding).
-The modern activists have instead brought us wide scale chemical castration, genital mutilation, normalization of sexual deviance (making one's sexual desire an idol), and the dismantling of knowable truth, to name but a few of the nihilistic fruits of our modern views.
+The modern activists have instead brought us wide-scale chemical castration, genital mutilation, normalization of sexual deviance (making one's sexual desire an idol), and the dismantling of knowable truth, to name but a few of the nihilistic fruits of our modern views.

-This is a clear regression into an ancient worldview, where long dormant sexual idolatry has resurfaced.
+This is a clear regression into an ancient worldview, where dormant forms of sexual idolatry has resurfaced.